OpenID Connect (OIDC) and OAuth2 client and filters

 }

-Currently, io.quarkus.oidc.client.spi.TokenProvider is only available for default OIDC clients, since custom extensions are unlikely to be aware of multiple named OIDC clients.
+Currently, io.quarkus.oidc.client.spi.TokenProvider is available only for default OIDC clients because custom extensions are unlikely to be aware of multiple named OIDC clients.

 Testando